saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

 cknowledgements The authors acknowledge the efforts of Kerry Senger, Tam

-ponal influenza and supports that significant protection in a primed opulation can be obtained against influenza with apure he mag utinin vaccine.
+baculo virus derived HA vaccine in adults for prevention of sea onal influenza and supports that significant protection in a primed opulation can be obtained against influenza with apure he mag utinin vaccine.
 The efficacy results also demonstrate that in dults, the minor differences in HA glycosylation seen in insect cells ompared to mammalian cells and the synthesis of the HA as an ncleaved precursor do not preclude the generation of an effective mmune response in adults.
 The use of recombinant DNA techniques to express proteins cell culture has been a successful approach for generation of ghly effective vaccines for the prevention of hepatitis B (HBV) nd human papilloma virus (HPV), and baculo virus expression tech- ology is currently used for a licensed HPV vaccine [26].
 Among he available expression technologies, recombinant baculo virus is specially well suited for production of influenza vaccine because he rapidity with which genes can be cloned and inserted into this ector facilitates updating the vaccine at regular intervals.
 Expres- on of the HA protein in insect cells using recombinant baculo virus so avoids the need to work with potentially pathogenic, live flu enz a viruses, and the attendant bio containment issues that ould be a particular concern for production of pandemic vaccines 7].
 The results of the current study support the utility of insect ells for the production of well tolerated and effective vaccines for easonal influenza.

-38 J. J. Tre an or et al. / Vaccin eclearly impacted by antigenic differences between vaccine and rculating viruses, with highest levels of effectiveness reported for 1 viruses [25] and lowest levels for influenza B. The current study provides evidence of protective efficacy of baculo virus derived HA vaccine in adults for prevention of sea-
+38 J. J. Tre an or et al. / Vaccin eclearly impacted by antigenic differences between vaccine and rculating viruses, with highest levels of effectiveness reported for 1 viruses [25] and lowest levels for influenza B. The current study provides evidence of protective efficacy of

 2] Belong i a EA, Kieke BA, Donahue JG, Green lee RT, Balish A, Foust A, et al. Effectiveness of in activated influenza vaccines varied substantially with anti- genic match from the 2004-2005 season to the 2006-2007 season.
 J Infect Dis 2009 199.
 3] Skowr on ski DM, Masaro C, Kwindt TL, Mak A, Petric M, Li Y, et al. Estimating vaccine effectiveness against laboratory confirmed influenza using a sentinel physician network: Results from the 2005-2006 season of dual A and B vaccine mismatch in Canada.
 Vaccine 2007 25 2842 51.
 4] Belong i a E Kieke B Coleman L Donahue J Irving S Meece J et al Interim